 In this page I suggest alternative solutions to the circular reference problem using a suite of solutions.
 I do not suggest there is only one ideal solution for one circular reference problem.
-One of the solution is the old fashioned copy and paste macro where you created a fixed row.
-If you have a unique problem with a whole lot of unconventional eqations I would begin with the copy and paste macro.
+One of the solution is the old fashioned copy and paste macro where you create a calculated row, a fixed row and the difference (you can create a whole lot of rows if you want).
+If you have a unique problem with a whole lot of unconventional equations I would begin with the copy and paste macro before attempting the UDF approach.
 If you have a project financed investment with a single debt issue and you only want to solve the funding circular reference (i.e. the IDC, Fees and DSRA) with a UDF, you do not have to implement the large UDF solution with a template model.
-If you have an LBO model or a corporate model where the circular reference comes about from averaging interest expense, you can use a relatively simple UDF approach that I explain below.
-But if you have a whole lot of debt issues with things like standby debt, LC fees on un-funded equity, VAT debt and other items, then you may want to implement the comprehensive solution.
+Instead, you can use the process below and practice with a couple of examples to solve the problem.
+If you have an LBO model or a corporate model where the circular reference comes about from averaging interest expense, you can use a relatively simple UDF approach.
+But if you have a whole lot of debt issues with things like standby debt, LC fees on un-funded equity, VAT debt, Equity bridge loans and other items, then you may want to implement the comprehensive solution using the template.
 If you have a big monster model, then I suggest with a goal seek combinded with a copy and paste model then I demonstrate how a user defined function can dramatically improve the speed of the model relative to a copy and paste approach (in all of this discussion I assume that the using the iterative button is not acceptable).

 .